Ayom04/social-media-clone/README.md

 yarn install
 ```

-- Create a your `.env` that contains your environment variables.
+- Create a `.env` that contains your environment variables.
 Check the [.env.example file](./.env.example) to know the variables to be added.
 - update the file `config.json` with your database credentials.
-- TO migrate the models to your database:
+- To migrate the models to your database:

 ```
 yarn migrate